Colgrave34/pi-on-rack/README.md

 ![untitled](https://user-images.githubusercontent.com/31970387/173153490-66827b3b-922d-45e7-84c7-7af6f8fc9409.png)
 #### Just like the name, this is a Raspberry Pi rackmount.
 ### This project has not been tested!
 Use at your own risk!
-3D file :point_right: [Here](https://github.com/Colgrave34/pi-on-rack/blob/main/left-mount/left-single/left-single.stl) \
+.stl file :point_right: [Here](https://github.com/Colgrave34/pi-on-rack/blob/main/left-mount/left-single/left-single.stl) \
 I used Blender for this project.
 And used [Boolean](https://docs.blender.org/manual/en/latest/modeling/modifiers/generate/booleans.html) to use out the holes. \
 This project is specifically built for Raspberry Pi 4 with official PoE HAT.
 No guarantee it will work for Raspberry Pi 3b+ or other HATs. \
 \